 Assessed coursework or project work that is submitted late will be subject to the standard University penalty of 10% of the awarded mark - times the number of working days, or part thereof, after the published submission deadline.
+For the purposes of this regulation, working days are defined to be weekdays during term time or the summer vacation or the first week of the Christmas or Easter vacation, but excluding bank holidays.
 Unless an extension has been granted, work submitted more than 5 working days late will not be marked.
 In the case of assignments worth less than 10% of a module, work must be submitted on time or it will not be marked, unless an extension has been granted.

-ZI students submit coursework and projects as advised by their module coordinator.
+P&A students submit coursework and projects as advised by their module coordinator.
+Problem sheets should be submitted to the drop box on Level 3 in Building 46.